katma889/CRW-assembly-pipeline/README.md

 arks-make arks draft=output.arbitr.scaffolds reads=barcoded threads=16

 ```
-Then we ran arks version 1.1.0 to scaffold the genome assemblies produced by arbirr using our 10X Chromium Genomics reads.
-The script is given below;
+Then we ran `arks`  version 1.1.0 to scaffold the genome assemblies produced by arbirr using our 10X Chromium Genomics reads.

 `Scripts for arks`